Who shall speak the secret of impassive earth? Who bind it to us?

 Incomprehensible at first,

-To ordinary scansion full of vulgar contradictions and offence—
+To ordinary scansion full of vulgar contradictions and offence.

 Bringing to practical, vulgar tests all of my ideal dreams,

-And of me, as lover and hero.
+And of me, as lover and hero,

-Earth! you seem to look for something at my hands,
+You seem to look for something at my hands,

 Say, old top-knot, what do you want?

-Master of all, and matter of fact!—at last I accept your terms.
+Master of all, and matter of fact! at last I accept your terms—

 How perfect the earth, and the minutest thing upon it,

-Not half beautiful only, defects and excrescences show just as much as perfections show—
+Not half beautiful only, defects and excrescences show just as much as perfections show.

 Is not the earth free, wicked, terrible,